mshasan/Python-Computing/README.md

 Shows advanced computing techniques:

 1) Random numbers generations from different distributions
-2) Numerical integration using various methods
+2) Different techniques of numerical optimizations, integrations and differentiations
-3) Matrix decomposition and estimation of the regression coefficients
+3) Matrix decomposition techniques and estimation procedures of the regression coefficients